SAP-samples/abap-platform-rap630/exercises/ex2/README.md

     > **⚠⚠⚠ Caution**
     > Be sure to change the name of the package from `ZRAP630_###` to `ZRAP630_###_EXT`.
     > By default the dialogue will propose the package name of the base RAP BO.
-    > In case of a package delivered by SAP this won't be a problem, but here we want to build the extension in a different package
+    > In case of a package delivered by SAP an error message would be thrown since you are not allowed to create objects in the SAP namespace.
-    > in the customer namespace `Z`.
+    > But here we want to build the extension in a different package in the customer namespace `Z`.

     **Package**: ⚠`ZRAP630_###_EXT`⚠
     **Name**: `ZRAP630R_EXT_SHOPTP_###`